selectstriker2/selectstriker2.github.io/adventures/blackthorn.md

 APL 4-8

 ### Halls of the Black Night
-In the caverns below Blackthorn, the party discovers the dark ritual of an evil cult that is trying to free Tharizdun.
+In the caverns below Blackthorn, the party discovers the dark ritual of an evil cult, led by a demon, that is trying to free Tharizdun.
 They then find recent excavation that has opened up into the Upper Underdark.
 APL 4-8

 ### The Black Heart of the Gnarley